State awards funds for cold storage at food banks

 The COVID-19 Food Bank Cold Storage Infrastructure Program, funded by the American Rescue Plan, is a grant program that will allow Pennsylvania’s food banks to purchase, expand or upgrade cold storage facilities to ensure that they can deliver fresh food to struggling families.
 Eligible purchases include refrigerators, coolers, freezers, refrigerator trailers and cargo vans, building expansions, and more.
 This program will touch all 67 counties and is essential to addressing food insecurity and food waste.

-The program will fund food banks across the commonwealth, through an award of $11,392,345 to Feeding Pennsylvania, including $2.585,000 to the Central PA Food Bank, serving Adams, Bedford, Blair, Bradford, Centre, Clearfield, Clinton, Columbia, Cumberland, Dauphin, Franklin, Fulton, Huntingdon, Juniata, Lancaster, Lebanon, Lycoming, Mifflin, Montour, Northumberland, Perry, Potter, Snyder, Sullivan, Tioga and Union counties.
+The program will fund food banks across the commonwealth, through an award of $11,392,345 to Feeding Pennsylvania, including $2.585,000 to the Central PA Food Bank, serving Adams, Bedford, Blair, Bradford, Centre, Clearfield, Clinton, Columbia, Cumberland, Dauphin, Franklin, Fulton, Huntingdon, Juniata, Lancaster, Lebanon, Lycoming, Mifflin, Montour, Northumberland, Perry, Potter, Snyder, Sullivan, Tioga and Union counties, and $748,675 to SHFB of Northwest PA, serving Cameron, Clarion, Clearfield, Crawford, Elk, Erie, Forest, Jefferson, McKean, Venango and Warren counties.

 For more on the Wolf Administration’s efforts to improve food security throughout the commonwealth, visit agriculture.pa.gov/foodsecurity.